chrislgarry/Apollo-11/CONTRIBUTING.md

 - [AGC printouts for Comanche][8]
 - [AGC printouts for Luminary][9]

+The following website can be used to easily navigate around the scanned printouts for both Comanche and Luminary: https://28gpc.csb.app/

 ## Useful Extensions

 GitHub has syntax support for the AGC assembly language built-in.
 Unfortunately your code editor will not, however there are AGC language extensions that provides syntax highlighting for the following editors: